Alexandr-Ramos/TFG/readme.md

 This repository contains a final degree project, completed in 2025, and released under a [Creative Commons Attribution-ShareAlike (CC BY-SA) license](https://bibliotecnica.upc.edu/en/propietat-intellectual/llicencies-acces-lliure-creative-commons-gnu), focused on developing a software-based solution for real-time analysis and correction of acoustic environments.

-The license terms are available in the `LICENSE` file.
+The license terms are available in the `LICENSE.txt` file.

 ### Abstract